 If you visit the site and look around the perimeter it is very clear how many established trees are at risk.
 Also please read Helen Leonard from the Tree Team’s cunsultee comments:

-“The NPPF states: ‘planning permission should be refused for development resulting in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland,
+“The NPPF states: ‘planning permission should be refused for development resulting in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss;’

 The woodland immediately to the east and north of the site boundary, in Braywick Park nature area, shows up as ‘Priority Habitat Inventory – Deciduous Woodland (England) on Defra’s ‘Magic’ website.
 In addition, data from Thames Valley Environmental Records Centre shows the woodland to the east is probably ancient woodland… The direct impact on trees in the woodland, if found to be ancient woodland, would be unacceptable.”